What is a British White?

 Sometimes known as an ‘easy keeper’, the British White efficiently converts feed into kilograms of gain or maintenance.
 With their foraging nature, British Whites will make the most of what is available to eat in their environment.
 This means there is less reliance on feed, which is a positive trait, as we don’t want to finish cattle on anything other than grass.

-7. Trouble Free
+Trouble Free

 Being a relatively unchanged wild cow now domesticated, the British White genetic history is one of survival of the fittest and has given the breed a robust hardiness with little disease problems.
-They have a natural resistance to tuberculosis and viral pneumonia as an example.

 The black ears, eyes, nose, teats and dark pigmented skin reduce the threat of cancers and sun or snow burn, while the strong black hooves deter most feet problems.